Trazodone

-Trazodone, sold under many brand names, is an antidepressant medication.
-It is used to treat major depressive disorder, anxiety disorders, and difficulties with sleep.
+Trazodone is an antidepressant medication used to treat major depressive disorder, anxiety disorders, and insomnia.
+It is a phenylpiperazine compound of the serotonin antagonist and reuptake inhibitor (SARI) class.
 The medication is taken orally.

-Common side-effects include dry mouth, feeling faint, vomiting, and headache.
+Common side effects include dry mouth, feeling faint, vomiting, and headache.
 More serious side effects may include suicide, mania, irregular heart rate, and pathologically prolonged erections.
 It is unclear if use during pregnancy or breastfeeding is safe.
-It is a phenylpiperazine compound of the serotonin antagonist and reuptake inhibitor (SARI) class.
 Trazodone also has sedating effects.